symbolicdata/symbolicdata.github.io/Annotations.markdown

 #### About

-Annotations are designed to collect additional information about examples and series of examples.

-to be added
+Annotations are a generic way to express interrelations between different SymbolicData entries of even different types as an annotated \*-ary relation.

 #### Structure of the Data

-[Annotations.Ontology](Annotations.Ontology "wikilink") - an informal description of the Annotations Ontology developed so far.
+[Annotations.Ontology](Annotations.Ontology "wikilink") - an informal description of the Annotations Ontology.